Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Related Work

 \section{Related Work}

-While numerous works attempt to address this challenge across various contexts \cite{8688060,malis2002survey}, they often fail to systematically handle uncertainties and safety throughout the entire autonomy pipeline.
-This limitation is particularly evident in autonomous racing \cite{betz2022autonomous}, where most of the methods primarily account for model uncertainty while neglecting perception uncertainty.
-This is largely due to the assumption that the track is fully known upfront, with lidar-based perception \cite{evans2024unifying} and/or cameras \cite{kabzan2020amz, baumann2024forzaeth} used solely for vehicle localization rather than track perception.
-Conversely, the approaches that attempt to address perception uncertainty either do not incorporate realistic dynamical models of the considered autonomous systems (e.g., they assume the robot can stop within a single time step) when integrating them with control \cite{yang2023safe}, or do not evaluate the perception pipeline in closed-loop \cite{pmlrv242mao24c, 10285393}.
+While numerous works address this challenge across various contexts \cite{8688060,malis2002survey}, they often fail to systematically handle uncertainties and safety throughout the entire autonomy pipeline.
+In autonomous driving and racing, for example, most methods account for uncertainty in vehicle dynamics and friction~\cite{betz2022autonomous, al2025lla, kalaria2024adaptive}, but assume the road geometry is known a priori, with lidar~\cite{evans2024unifying} and cameras~\cite{kabzan2020amz, baumann2024forzaeth} used primarily for localization rather than road estimation.
+Conversely, the approaches that address perception uncertainty either do not incorporate realistic dynamical models of the considered autonomous systems (e.g., they assume the robot can stop within a single time step) when integrating them with control \cite{yang2023safe}, or do not evaluate the perception pipeline in closed-loop \cite{pmlrv242mao24c, 10285393}.